Training Grants Sponsored by NIDCR

 NIDCR provides funds to institutions across the country to train postdoctoral fellows who wish to pursue careers in dental, oral and craniofacial health research.
 Postdoctoral trainees should contact the training director(s) at the institution(s) of interests to inquire about available opportunities.
 T32 and T90 trainees must be U.S. citizens, non-citizen nationals, or permanent residents.
 The R90 component of T90/R90 programs is dedicated to supporting non-citizen dentists.

-- NIDCR Dental Specialty and PhD Programs (DSPP) (K12)
+NIDCR Dental Specialty and PhD Program (DSPP) (K12 Clinical Trial Not Allowed)

 The NIDCR DSPP supports the development of outstanding dual degree dentists-scientists (K12 “Scholars”) through an integrated program of advanced clinical training in a recognized dental specialty and supervised research training leading to a PhD in biomedical or behavioral science, or in another field applicable to dental, oral and craniofacial research.
 The combined program is expected to accelerate the process of early career dentist scientists in achieving competencies in both clinical and research areas and facilitate their transition to independent and productive research careers dedicated to improving dental, oral and craniofacial health.
 Eligible Scholars must be U.S. citizens, permanent residents, or non-citizen nationals.
 This program allows the appointment of Scholars proposing to gain research experience in a clinical trial led by a mentor or co-mentor, as part of their research and career development experience.